code4recovery/12-step-meeting-list/.github/ISSUE_TEMPLATE/enhance_feedback_requests.md

 controled fashion prior to submitting the form data, ensuring that the website administrator receives a full set of accurate and auditable data with which to update the Meeting Information.
 The submitted data would be parsed and injected into an html table within an email, with changes highlighted in Red text for easy analysis and action by the system administrator.

-title: 'Change Request System'
+title: 'Enhance Feedback Requests'
-labels: ''
+labels: 'new feature/enhancement'
 assignees: ''

 ---